-Fill out and submit to Grants.gov the SF-424 (Application for Federal Domestic Assistance/Short Organizational Form)
+Complete and submit the SF-424 (Application for Federal Domestic Assistance/Short Organizational Form) to Grants.gov.

 - SAM Federal Service Desk: Call 1-866-606-8220 or see the information posted on the SAM website at SAM User Help.

-You do not need to complete the registration process to download the SF-424 and begin to prepare your material (see below).
-However, you will need your Grants.gov Username and Password that you obtain during the registration process to submit your SF-424.
+- You do not need to complete the registration process to download the SF-424 and begin to prepare your material (see below).
+However, you will need the Grants.gov Username and Password that you obtain during the registration process to submit your SF-424.

 Access the SF-424 on Grants.gov by clicking on the link for your deadline: